Sorikairox/go-practice/README.md

 # go-practice
-Monorepo to practice go with several projects [WIP]
+Monorepo to practice GO with several projects [WIP]

+Projects are from `https://gophercises.com/` but I added some constraints :

+- Use OOP
+- Use Dependency Injection Pattern (DI)
+- Test-Driven-Development (TDD)